Russian anti-LGBTQ law: Effects on the level of hate crime against LGBTQ

-The increase in the number of hate crimes
+Surge in hate crimes

 Between 2013 and 2018 there was an increase in the number of hate crimes against LGBTQ people.
 Such crimes existed before 2013, but the level of violence increased significantly after the introduction of the discriminatory legislation.
 The increase was recorded in the following year, and it remained on a higher level throughout the decade.
 It was reported that between 2010 and 2020 there were 1056 hate crimes committed against 853 individuals, with 365 fatalities.
 The number of crimes after the "gay propaganda" law was enacted is three times higher than before (46 in 2010 compared to 138 in 2015).

 These incidents include violent attacks, murders, threats, destruction of property, robberies and others.

 After 2013 the crimes against gay people became more violent—research shows that 67% of hate crime incidents have indications of "extreme violence".

 Additionally, the crimes became more elaborate, there were more premeditated crimes, committed with preparation (oftentimes by a group of perpetrators with a purposeful selection of a homosexual target)—for three years in a row (2017, 2018, 2019) there was an increase in organized hate crimes against LGBTQ people, attributed to the activity of homophobic hate groups.
 In most of the cases those hate groups used dating apps and websites in order to "hunt" homosexuals.
 Those attacks would oftentimes include physical abuse and harassment, the videos of attacks are disseminated on the Internet.

 One of the most prevalent hate group—Occupy Pedophilia became very active in the aftermath of "the gay propaganda law".
 Launched by Maxim Martsinkevich, a.k.a.
 Tesak, at the peak of its activity it was present in 40 regions of Russia.
 The ideology of this hate group was described in Tesak's book Restruct (2012), where he specifically addresses homosexuality, stating that it "cannot be cured" and therefore needs to be exterminated:Restrukt [Tesak's follower] is heterosexual.
 In all his actions, he relies on the laws of nature, therefore he does not allow any tolerance for homosexuals.
 He hates them, like all other vices.
 However, this one, unlike some of the others, cannot be cured.
 There might be former smokers and former alcoholics, but there cannot be former faggotsBetween 2010 and 2020 the research identified 205 cases of hate crimes committed by various homophobic hate groups.
 Moreover, the introduction of the "gay propaganda law" had a noticeable effect on this—the number of cases grew from 2 in 2010 to 38 in 2014.
 Many of those crimes are committed by Tesak, his followers or copycat movements.